 In very young animals, serum samples are not a good sample type because there is the potential that maternal BVDV antibodies, passively transferred to the calf through the mother’s milk, will force the virus from the bloodstream into the tissues.
 This effect is transient since eventually, the maternal antibodies will fade away.
 If serum is collected during that time of transient passive protection, there will be no virus present and a false-negative diagnosis will be made.
 If a positive test result is obtained from whole blood, it is impossible to distinguish between PI and TI.
 Confirmatory testing using a fresh ear notch will have to be conducted to come to an accurate diagnosis of the BVDV status.

 BVDV testing is conducted using different methods to accommodate the different sample types and provide optimal test results.
-The lab can run the PCR test for hair samples, blood cards, and tissue samples.
+The lab can run the PCR test for hair samples and blood cards (excluding young animals as described above).
 The Allflex TSU samples are processed for the BVDV ELISA.
 Both tests carry excellent sensitivity and specificity, and the turnaround times are similar.